stephanmg/calorimetry/_sources/intro.rst.txt

    There is a genotype-specific effect (WT vs UCP1 KO) on RMR corrected for one of the covariates (lm, fm or bw)

-Likewise an anlog null hypothesis for the THP can be stated as:
+Likewise an analogue null hypothesis for the THP can be stated as:

 .. container:: highlight-box